FelixReuss/ADL_SARdespeckling/README.md

 	- train_model: Function to train Residual U-Net Despeckling model using the provided parameters
 	- make_prediction: Function to make prediction using the input path for a pretrained Residual U-Net Despeckling model
 - postprocessing: postprocessing to evaluate the predictions and reconstruct predicted data
-	- reconstruct_image: Function to merge patches to the extent of the original SAR scene and georeference it
+	- despeckle_sar_image: Function to merge patches to the extent of the original SAR scene and georeference it
 	- diff_image: Function to calculte the difference in dB between to given images
 - utils: Provides class to load and feed data to the model
 	- DataGenerator: Class that generates data for Keras Sequence based data generator